Trevor Brodie Hall

-Trevor is an educator and strategic consultant whose work is rooted in a Masters of Education from Harvard University where he was subsequently awarded a three-year fellowship to serve as a Teaching Fellow for Dr. Robert Coles, the Pulitzer Prize-winning author and professor.
+For more than 25 years Trevor has been designing and leading adventure travel programs that combine time in nature with the documentary arts of film, photography and writing.
+Trevor comes from a background as an educator and writer whose work is rooted in a Masters of Education from Harvard University where he was subsequently awarded a three-year fellowship to serve as a Teaching Fellow for Dr. Robert Coles, the Pulitzer Prize-winning author and professor.
 Trevor was a recipient of the Derek Bok Award for Excellence in Teaching in each of those three years.
-In 2010, he and Vicki Kennedy co-edited a collection of Dr. Coles’ lectures into the book titled, Handing One Another Along, published by Random House.
-While teaching with Dr. Coles, Trevor also served as an editor of DoubleTake Magazine, a quarterly publication dedicated to showcasing documentary photography and literary essays.
-DoubleTake was a recipient of the
+In 2010.
+While teaching with Dr. Coles, Trevor also served as an editor for DoubleTake Magazine, a quarterly publication dedicated to showcasing documentary photography and literary essays.

-In 2016, Trevor founded an impact entertainment company to extend the reach of Open Roads and use the power of film to make the world a better place.
-He has since produced dozens of short films to help foundations expand the impact of their grants; directed and sold a youth-focused documentary short film series to Disney’s Freeform channel; produced an hour-long special about the importance of quality early childhood education for the Saul Zaentz Foundation; and produced the award-winning feature-length documentary film, Soufra, along with publishing a companion cookbook to tell the story of an all-women led food truck business launched from inside a refugee camp.
+Trevor then narrowed his focus on the power of film to make the world a better place.
+He produced dozens of short films to help foundations expand the impact of their grants; directed and sold a youth-focused documentary short film series to Disney’s Freeform channel; produced an hour-long special about the importance of quality early childhood education for the Saul Zaentz Foundation; and produced the award-winning feature-length documentary film, Soufra (along with publishing a companion cookbook) that tells the story of an all-women led food truck business launched from inside a refugee camp.
 Soufra

 was featured at Berlinale, DOCNYC, and dozens of other festivals and community screenings before eventually being sold to Hulu and to numerous international territories.